 It was also hoped that the Minister would announce a mechanism to agree the valuation of a company with Revenue and thereby reduce the current administration costs for SMEs.
 We await next week’s Finance Bill to see if any further measures are announced to address these issues.
 As things stand, we are not clear that the new measures are positive.

-The new KEEP share scheme for SMEs is a welcome announcement in the area of reward and talent retention.
-The Minister has not taken the opportunity to announce any broader changes to the taxation of share schemes, which will be disappointing for domestic and foreign MNCs who do not meet the SME thresholds.
-However, it would be hoped that there would be a continued focus by the Government on the area of reward in 2018, particularly given the working group on merging the USC and PRSI.
+The Minister has again this year not taken the opportunity to announce any broader changes to the taxation of share schemes, which will be disappointing for domestic and foreign MNCs who do not meet the SME thresholds.
+However, it would be hoped that there would be a continued focus by the Government on the area of reward in 2019.

 The changes to USC and income tax will be positively received.
-However, at 52%, we still have one of the highest marginal rates in the OECD.
-There were no references to changes to the Foreign earnings Deduction or the Special Assignee Relief Programme but administrative changes may potentially be introduced in the Finance Bill.
+However, at 52%, we still have one of the highest marginal rates in the EU and OECD and it is disappointing that a roadmap has not been announced to demonstrate to workers when this burden will be reduced.
+Despite the many references to Brexit proofing the economy in the Minister’s speech, there were no references to changes to the Foreign Earnings Deduction or the Special Assignee Relief Programme but administrative changes may potentially be introduced in the Finance Bill.
 Given that, in the Brexit context, most companies have chosen to increase their presence in a number of locations, now is the time to ensure we are competitive in attracting the bulk of the talent to Ireland, and capitalise on this important opportunity from a jobs creation perspective.